axelpale/sprinkler/README.md

 Drops a single particle.
 In other aspects it behaves like `start(...)` and takes in the same arguments.
 Does not return a `stop` function as there is nothing to stop.

+### on(eventName, callback)

+Subscribes an listener to an event.
+Available events emitted by the rain are:

+- 'particle-created'.
+Calls `callback(particle)`.

 ## Notes for developers